Lidar vs Ultrasonic: Sensor Comparison Guide

 The limitations to using Ultrasonic sensors

-They're not good for detecting fast moving objects or out of range items because they don't disrupt other areas when scanning a room.
+They're good for detecting fast moving objects or out of range items because they don't disrupt other areas when scanning a room.

 • Sensing Accuracy - The accuracy is affected by soft materials.
 Soft fabric absorbs sound waves, making it hard for the sensor to see the target.